Oil edges up on prospect of U.S. interest rate cut

 “Prices appear to be treading water ahead of this week’s events,” said John Kilduff, partner at Again Capital Management.

-Traders and investors are keeping a close eye on the Fed this week, with U.S. central bankers expected to lower borrowing costs this week for the first time since the depths of the financial crisis more than a decade ago.
+Traders and investors are watching the Fed this week, with U.S. central bankers expected to lower borrowing costs for the first time since the depths of the financial crisis more than a decade ago.

-U.S. President Donald Trump said on Monday that a small Fed rate cut “is not enough.”
+U.S. President Donald Trump said a small Fed rate cut “is not enough.”

 “All that macro-economic anticipation is reminding us that oil prices are focused on global growth ideas for market direction,” Phil Flynn, an analyst with Price Futures Group in Chicago, said in a note.